 Aside from our day driving from Zion National Park to Arches National Park, we spent 4 days in Moab with kids (who were 3 & 5 years old at the time) enjoying the wide variety of natural wonders that Arches and Canyonlands National Parks have to offer.

-We split our time equally between Moab’s national parks with two full days in Arches and two days in Canyonlands.
+We split our time equally between Moab’s national parks with two full days in Arches with kids and two days in Canyonlands with kids.

-Had we not done those two hikes, which we consider to be two of the best hikes in Arches National Park, then one day in Arches likely would have been enough.
+Had we not done those two more challenging hikes in Arches National Park, which we consider to be two of the best hikes in Arches National Park, then one day in Arches likely would have been enough time for a family visit.

 Things to do in Arches National Park with Kids

-As you would expect, it’s mostly hiking in Arches National Park but that’s not all.
-With plenty of kid friendly hikes in Arches, some fun short walks, exploring the various Arches and playing in sand, there’s plenty to do in Arches National Park for kids.
+As you would expect, the best thing to do in Arches National Park with kids is hiking as a family, but that’s not all.
+With plenty of kid friendly hikes in Arches, some fun short walks, exploring the various Arches and playing in sand, there’s plenty of things to do in Arches National Park for kids.

 1. Delicate Arch Trail

 The Delicate Arch in Arches National Park is the most Instagram-able, superstar attraction of the park.
-Given the popularity of this hike, we recommend arriving early so you won’t be disappointed with a full parking lot.
-This is easily one of the best hikes in Arches, so expect it to be busy.
+Given the popularity of the Delicate Arch hike, we recommend arriving early so you won’t be disappointed with a full parking lot.
+The Delicate Arch trail is easily one of the best hikes in Arches, so expect it to be busy.

-The hike to Delicate Arch is a moderately easy 3 mile (4.8 km) round trip.
-Everyone is on the trail to see the Delicate Arch, but as a huge bonus, the Delicate Arch trail itself is a lot of fun with great views of the surrounding national park.
+The hike to the Delicate Arch viewpoint is a moderately easy 3 mile (4.8 km) round trip.
+Everyone is on the hiking trail to see the Delicate Arch, but as a huge bonus, the Delicate Arch trail itself is a lot of fun with great views of the surrounding Arches National Park scenery.

 The middle section of the Delicate Arch hike is a large, sloped section of slickrock which kids of all ages will find fun.

 Whether you are hiking to Delicate Arch with kids or not, be aware there is a potentially dangerous drop-off during the final 200 yards of this trail.
-We recommend taking extra caution during this section of the trail, keeping kids on the inside of the trail and holding hands.
+We recommend taking extra caution during this section of the Delicate Arch trail, keeping kids on the inside of the hiking trail (away from the ledge) and holding hands.

 Facilities: There are bathrooms within the parking lot at the Delicate Arch trailhead, but no water station.